 The recipient is usually contacted by the wire transfer service once the wire transfer is complete.
 International wire transfers done through wire transfer services may require additional information as requested by the wire transfer service or may require an international payment network.

-If you notice an error (such as an incorrect dollar amount or bank account number) after a transfer is initiated, contact your bank, credit union, or wire transfer immediately.
+If you notice an error (such as an incorrect dollar amount or bank account number) after a transfer is initiated, contact your bank, credit union, or wire transfer service immediately.
 In most cases, a wire transfer can only be stopped or paused for corrections if a cancellation notice is received before the transfer is complete.

 To avoid falling victim to wire transfer scams, never provide your bank account details to unfamiliar or suspicious individuals.
 You should also avoid wiring money to people or businesses that you are unfamiliar with, especially if you have been asked to do so by suspicious phone calls or emails.